 Flange connections

 Flanges transmit high forces and are suitable for large nominal sizes.
 In stationary power units and at interfaces with high load cycles, they provide high repeatability during maintenance and disassembly.
+Defined tightening sequences and surface finishes on the sealing faces safeguard long-term tightness under pulsation.

 Clamp collars for auxiliary structures

 Clamp collars connect pipe frames and support systems, for example for temporary line routing, guardrails, or pipe attachments in special applications.
 They are not pressure-bearing, but must withstand vibrations, shock loads, and corrosion.
+Slip resistance, correct clamp geometry, and periodic torque checks are decisive for reliable auxiliary structures.

 Requirements in concrete demolition, deconstruction, and tunnel construction

 In practical use with tools from Darda GmbH, coupling pieces face extreme boundary conditions: abrasive dust, moisture, cold and heat, tight installation spaces, repeated coupling cycles, and pressure spikes during demolition.
 Hydraulic lines between the hydraulic power pack and the tool (e.g., rock splitting cylinders, concrete demolition shears) require leak-tight, pressure-surge-resistant connections that do not loosen under vibration.
 For water lines for dust suppression or cooling, corrosion-resistant materials, secure plug-in or press connections, and reliable locking are important.
-In tunnel headings, mud and limited visibility complicate installation—clear marking, protective caps for couplings, and a standardized procedure have proven their worth here.
+In tunnel headings, mud and limited visibility complicate installation – clear marking, protective caps for couplings, and a standardized procedure have proven their worth here.

 Selection criteria for coupling pieces in high-pressure hydraulics